boldbi/bold-bi-docs/docs/working-with-dashboards/share-dashboards/index.md

 # Share Dashboards

-Share dashboards with your colleagues to transform visualizations into great results using our secured Bold BI with flexible permission system.
+Share dashboards with your colleagues to enhance visualizations and achieve great results using our secure Bold BI platform with a flexible permission system.

-There are different ways, you can share your dashboard with the users in your Bold BI site.
+There are various methods available for sharing your dashboard with users on your Bold BI site:

 * [Get links to Dashboards](/working-with-dashboards/share-dashboards/get-dashboard-link/)